-What is it like to move to Amsterdam, The Netherlands?
+What is moving to and living in Amsterdam like?
 Having to build a new life in a foreign country?

-In the Ask an Expat series I interview people living all over the world but outside of their own country.
+In this Ask an Expat series I interview people living all over the world but outside of their own country.
 I hope to inspire you but I also want to paint an honest picture of the ups and downs of life abroad.

 Being from the Netherlands myself I especially liked this interview: The Netherlands is the only country I can never experience as an expat.

-Expat life in Amsterdam, The Netherlands
+Living in Amsterdam, The Netherlands

 Location: Amsterdam, The Netherlands

 “I got bitten by the travel bug already as a child thanks to my travel enthusiastic parents.